 “Little ones tend to be protected from things as parents will avoid talking about important issues in front of them.
 By those middle years this often changes.
 Not only do they tend to be more exposed to the news, social media, and adults chatting more openly in their presence, they also have very good imaginations, so they can envisage bad outcomes.”

-For tips on how to talk to children about traumatic news events, go here.
+Head to our Healthy Families website for tips on how to talk to children about traumatic news events.

 What you can do to help